lorenzocerrone/BIA-Sanity-Preserver/README.md

 * If something's not working, **open an issue** 🐛
 * If you have ideas for new tools or improvements, **open an issue** 💡
 * If you want to add a tool or improve an existing setup, **submit a pull request** 🚀

+# 🧪 Testing

+Each environment is automatically installed on Ubuntu, macOS, and Windows using GitHub Actions to ensure cross-platform compatibility.
+The tools themselves are not tested beyond installation.